 Congratulations!
 You’ve made the important decision to invest some of your finances this year, and it’s your first time ever.
-You’re eager to get your money into the market, yesterday.

 But where do you start?